Are you doing a siding project?

 Longevity

-Cypress is a very long-lasting wood when cared for properly.
-As with any other wood, it has to be painted or stained to keep it in good shape for a long time, but when done so it can last for hundreds of years.
-There are literally barns and old homes that are falling apart that still have good usable cypress siding on them.
-Some of these buildings are a few hundred years old and the siding is ready to go onto another home for a second life.
-That’s the kind of durability and long-lasting protection that you can expect from quality cypress siding.
+Cypress is a durable wood that can last for many years with proper care.
+Like any wood, it needs to be painted or stained to stay in good shape, but it can last for hundreds of years.
+Many old barns and homes still have usable cypress siding, even if the buildings themselves are falling apart.
+Some of these structures are hundreds of years old, and the siding is ready for a second life in a new home.
+This is the durability and protection you can expect from quality cypress siding.

 The Downsides of Cypress Siding